Deepak Devrani

-Deepak Devrani (born 10 December 1992) is an Indian professional footballer who plays as a centre-back for the Indian Super League club Inter Kashi.
+Deepak Devrani (born 10 December 1992) is an Indian professional footballer who plays as a centre-back.

 Early career

 Deepak was about 12 when he first starting kicking the ball.
 He first started playing football in Jawaharlal Nehru Stadium, Delhi, where his first coach was Nirmal Singh.
 Then he got selected for D.D.A.
 Yamuna Nagar where he played under coaches Naveen Khandwal and Ranjith Thapa.
 In 2007, he moved to the Chandigarh football academy.
 Since the under-16 level, he has been playing for the national team.

 He started his career as a youngster with East Bengal.
 After not seeing any playing time for East Bengal he jumped at the opportunity to play for Pailan Arrows.

 Club career

 Pailan Arrows

 After years in the East Bengal youth system, Devrani was sent to play for the Pailan Arrows, a team that played in the I-League and aimed at preparing players for the 2018 World Cup.
 During the 2010-11 season, Devrani played only five times for Indian Arrows.
 Devrani then missed Pailan's first 20 games of the 2011-12 I-League with a knee injury in which Pailan did not win a single match.
 He made his debut for the Pailan Arrows on 25 March 2012.

 Devrani scored his first goal for Pailan Arrows on 21 September 2012 against Mumbai during the 2012 Federation Cup in which he scored the equalizer for Pailan to help them draw the match 2–2.
 Devrani then scored his first I-League goal on 1 December 2012 against ONGC F.C. when he scored in the 10th minute to give Pailan the lead in a match that would end in favor of Pailan Arrows 4–1.
 Devrani however did not end December well as he again had to come off injured for Pailan Arrows in the 2nd minute of the match against East Bengal F.C. on 30 December 2012 as his side went down 3–0.